iron-hope-shop/runetick-v1-services-portfolio/README.md

-# runetick‑v1‑services‑portfolio
+# RuntickV1 Services

-**runetick** is a next‑gen OSRS trading platform that brings the Grand Exchange to life with real‑time data, technical analysis, and seamless trading tools—all wrapped up in a sleek, modern interface. 🚀💎
+**Runetick** is a next‑gen OSRS trading platform that brings the Grand Exchange to life with real‑time data, technical analysis, and seamless trading tools—all wrapped up in a sleek, modern interface. 🚀💎

-Built to overcome rate‑limits and provide sub‑second updates, runetick’s backend fetches live GE data from the OSRS API, caches it smartly, and distributes it to the frontend for lightning‑fast user interactions.
+Built to overcome rate‑limits and provide sub‑second updates, Runetick’s backend fetches live GE data from the OSRS API, caches it smartly, and distributes it to the frontend for lightning‑fast user interactions.
 Meanwhile, our React‑based frontend makes heavy use of Material‑UI, React Query, and Recharts to deliver interactive charts, trade logs, and a responsive experience across all devices. 🔥📈

 ---